seydel/MagicNMI_C64/README.md

 Line 27 contains the loop to correct the absolute address.
 Line 28 redirects the NMI handling routine.

-The commented assembler code corresponding to the machine code contained in the "DATA" lines in the BASIC code is given in the file "machine_code_magic_nmi.txt".
+The commented assembler code corresponding to the machine code contained in the "DATA" lines in the BASIC code is given in the file 'machine_code_magic_nmi.txt'.

 **Disclaimer**